callstacking/callstacking-rails/README.md

 ```

 ## CLI Setup

-Register an account at callstacking.com:
+*Step 1:*

-> callstacking-rails register
+> bundle exec callstacking-rails register

-Opens a browser window to register as a callstacking.com user.
+The above command will open a browser window and allow you to register an account at callstacking.com.

+*Step 2:*
-> callstacking-rails setup
+> bundle exec callstacking-rails setup

-Interactively prompts you for your callstacking.com username/password.
+This interactively prompts you for your callstacking.com username/password.

-Stores auth details in `~/.callstacking`.
+The auth details are stored in `~/.callstacking`.

-You can have multiple environments.
-The default is `development`.

-The `development:` section in the `~/.callstacking` config contains your credentials.

-By setting the RAILS_ENV environment you can maintain multiple settings.

-Questions?
-Create an issue: https://github.com/callstacking/callstacking-rails/issues

 ## Enabling Tracing